16 Best U.S. National Parks to Visit in June (+ Seasonal Tips)

 Most people visit Glacier Bay National Park on a cruise.
 It’s a very popular stop for longer cruise trips that visit some of the nicest places in west Canada and along the coast in Alaska.

-For a longer visit to just this area, Glacier Bay Lodge or Gustavus are the best places to stay inside the national park, and you’ll need to take a 25-min flight from Juneau in order to get there.
+For a longer visit to just this area, Glacier Bay Lodge or Gustavus are the best places to stay inside the national park, and you’ll need to take a 25-minute flight from Juneau to get there.
 Once there, there are day tours to the glaciers.
 If you are coming for just a day, it’s easier to look for a tour that arranges everything for you.

 For more accommodation options and other excursion possibilities in the area, stay in Juneau.
 From here, you can book a day trip or a multi-day trip to Glacier Bay NP.
 On Viator, you can find some of the best tours from Juneau.
-For all possibilities of the Glacier Bay tours, you’ll have to search online.
-Just be sure to book everything well in advance!
+Just be sure to reserve everything well in advance!

-The park is divided into three parts.
-The South Unit is located along Interstate 94 and is the most visited part of the park.
-It’s easy to explore by driving the 36-mile scenic loop and stopping at various overlooks, and you can go hiking as well.
-The North Unit is about 50 miles away and is much less visited.
-Also here, you can easily explore it by driving the scenic road or taking a hike.
-The Elkhorn Ranch Unit is the least developed area and you might need a 4×4 vehicle if you want to visit Roosevelt’s “home ranch”.
+Good to know: The park has three units.
+The South Unit, right off I-94, is the most visited and easy to explore via a 36-mile scenic loop with overlooks and short hikes.
+The North Unit, about 50 miles away, is much quieter, and also easy to visit by driving the scenic road or taking a hike.
+The Elkhorn Ranch Unit is the least developed; a high-clearance or 4×4 vehicle can be useful if you want to visit Roosevelt’s former ranch site.

 Shenandoah National Park stretches over the Blue Ridge Mountains for over 100 miles.
 The park offers stunning mountain scenery with stunning panoramas, countless hiking trails, waterfalls, mountain streams, and wildlife.
 And all this just 70 miles west of Washington, D.C.